 The preponderance of evidence is the normal standard of proof in civil lawsuits.
 It requires a side to prove that something is more likely than not.

 E.M.D.
 Sales distributes Asian, Caribbean, and Latin American foods to grocery stores in and around the nation’s capital.
-Three sales representatives sued the company, arguing that they should receive overtime pay because they routinely worked 60 hours per week.
+Three sales representatives are suing the company, arguing that they should receive overtime pay because they routinely worked 60 hours per week.

 But the company argued in federal district court that they were outside salesmen who did not legally qualify for overtime pay, which normally begins at the 40-hour mark.
-Because their primary duty involved selling and they generally worked outside of the company’s office, they were exempt from the FLSA’s overtime pay requirement, the company said.
+Because their primary duty involved selling and they generally worked outside of the company’s office, they were exempt from the FLSA’s overtime pay requirement, according to the company.